kamilazdybal/kamilazdybal.github.io/index.md

 Previously, I was a Ph.D. student at Université Libre de Bruxelles in the group of Prof. [Alessandro Parente](https://brite-research.be/), working on reduced-order modeling of reacting flows.

-My research interests revolve around using **representation learning** to **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.
+My research interests are in using **representation learning** to **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.
 I'm passionate about science outreach, academic writing, creating open-source educational content, and developing open-source scientific software.

-**If you'd like to support my efforts in creating open-source science and education, you can buy me a croissant 🥐 on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal)!**
+**If you'd like to support my efforts in creating open-source science and education, you can make a small donation on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal)!**
-Be sure to get your free [Notion cover with fancy manifolds 🌀](https://buymeacoffee.com/kamilazdybal/extras)!
+As a thank you for your support, be sure to get your free [extras](https://buymeacoffee.com/kamilazdybal/extras)! 🚀
-Many thanks for your support! 🚀

 <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/blob/main/_posts/foret-de-soignes.jpg?raw=true" alt="about-me" style="width:300px">